 2. If You Plug a Newer Gen GPU in an Older Gen PCIe Slot

-For instance, if you have PCIe 4.0 graphics card such as the NVIDIA RTX 3090 and if you were to plug it into your old motherboard which conform to PCIe 3.0 interface, then you can introduce performance bottlenecks.
+For instance, if you have a PCIe 4.0 graphics card such as the NVIDIA RTX 3090 and were to plug it into your old motherboard, which conforms to PCIe 3.0 interface, then you can introduce performance bottlenecks.

 Thankfully, Pudget Systems has also tested the bottlenecks a newer GPU would be subjected to if used on an older PCIe slot.

 Image: PudgetSystems.com.
 Comparison of how RTX 3090 and Titan RTX perform on different PCIe generations.
 A significant impact can be seen on DaVinci Resolve’s (video editing software) performance when using the cards in older PCIe slots.

 Pudget System tested a PCIe 3.0 Titan RTX and a PCIe 4.0 RTX 3090 on PCIe 1.0, PCIe 2.0, PCIe 3.0, and PCIe 4.0 x16 slots.